hopsparser/hopsparser/README.md

 6	.
 ```

-That is we require word indexation and word forms only.
+That is, we require word indexation and word forms only.
 Empty words are currently not supported.
 Multi-word tokens are not taken into account by the parsing models but are preserved in the outputs.

 Alternatively, you may add the `--raw` flag to the command above, in which case the parser expects a